Yukar: "The Story of a Wolf God Who Saved Pon Otasutunkur and His Son"

 The yukar "The Story of a Wolf God Who Saved Pon Otasutunkur and His Son" reveals both themes of trade and parents' death.
 It illustrates the connection between two themes the risks of trade and parents' death.

 The protagonist Pon Otastunkur is an orphan.
 His parents both pass away.
 He is raised in the village by an old man whose true identity is the wolf god.
 When Pon Otastunkur is old enough, the wolf god brings him to the Wajin town to conduct trade.
-The daughter of the Wajin town's ruler falls in love with Pon Otastunku and marries him.
+The daughter of the Wajin town's ruler falls in love with Pon Otastunkur and marries him.
 They leave Wajin town and return to the village together.
 One day, people from another village start the battle with Pon Otastunkur to steal his money gained from trading with Wajin.
 Unfortunately, Pon Otastunkur and his wife both die in this battle.
 Their son loses both parents and repeats the same destiny as his father.
 The same wolf god raises the son of Pon Otastunku and brings him to the Wajin town to conduct trade.
 At the end of the story, they successfully rescue and heal the village from the damage.